karim-awad/K.A.S.P.A./README.md

 # K.A.S.P.A.
 K.A.S.P.A., a simple python assistant.
-This project is still a work in progess and the code of some modules might still be a bit messy.
+This project is still a work in progress and the code of some modules might still be a bit messy.
 The goal of this project is to develop an assistant that works as simple as possible, while offering all options one could want from a